mballeng91/basic-fe-challenge/README.md

 ## Overview

-This exercise will have the intern build a site navigation driven by an AJAX request.
+This challenge will have the intern build a site navigation driven by an AJAX request.

-Here are the guidelines for this exercise, please follow closely:
+Here are the guidelines for this challenge, please follow closely:

 * No javascript frameworks or libraries (e.g. jQuery, Angular, React).
-* CSS, not pre-Compilers (LESS, SASS) or mixin libraries (Compass, Bourbon, Neat, Foundation, etc.)
+* Only CSS, not pre-Compilers (LESS, SASS) or mixin libraries (Compass, Bourbon, Neat, Foundation, etc.)
 * Chrome compliance is all that's required.
 * Code must run after the following command.
 * Page should look good across desktop devices.